awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/time-delta-use-cases.md

 # Use Cases for Time Delta<a name="time-delta-use-cases"></a>

-How you use **Time delta** depends on the problem you're trying to solve and the captions format you're working with\.
+How you use **Time delta** depends on the problem you're trying to solve and the captions format that you're working with\.

 ## Adjusting for Different Timecodes Between Video and Captions Files<a name="adjusting-for-different-timecodes-between-video-and-captions-files"></a>

-With timecode\-based captions formats, such as SCC and STL, the timecodes in the captions might be based on the assumption that the video timecodes start at a different timecode than they actually do\.
+With timecode\-based captions formats, such as SCC and STL, the timecodes in the captions might be relative to a starting timecode that is different from the starting timecode embedded in the video\.
 You use **Time delta** to adjust for the difference\.

-**Example problem:** For example, your video file might have embedded timecodes that start at 00:05:00:00 and the first instance of dialogue that requires captions might be one minute into the video, at timecode 00:06:00:00\.
+**Example problem:** Your video file might have embedded timecodes that start at 00:05:00:00 and the first instance of dialogue that requires captions might be one minute into the video, at timecode 00:06:00:00\.
 Your captions file might be written on the assumption that your video timecodes start at 00:00:00:00, with the first caption starting at 00:01:00:00\.
-If you don't use **Time delta**, MediaConvert would not include this first caption, because it occurs before the start of the video\.
+If you don't use **Time delta**, MediaConvert would not include this first caption because it occurs before the start of the video\.

 **Solution:** Add five minutes to the captions\.
 Enter **300** for **Time delta**\.